vaibhav276/demo-bank/README.md

 #### Pub-Sub model
 Using [RabbitMQ](https://www.rabbitmq.com/) for pub-sub based async communication between `accounts` and `messages` service.
 [Spring Cloud Function](https://spring.io/projects/spring-cloud-function) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) are used for implementing interface to RabbitMQ from `accounts` and `messages` services.

-> [!NOTE] branch:`events-rabbitmq`
+> [!NOTE]
->
-> A separate branch is maintained for this implementation.
+> A separate branch `events-rabbitmq` is maintained for this implementation.
 Event streaming model based implementation replaces this one in `main` branch.

 #### Event Streaming model
 Using [Apache Kafka](https://kafka.apache.org/) for event streaming based async communication between `accounts` and `messages` service.
 [Spring Cloud Function](https://spring.io/projects/spring-cloud-function) and [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) are used for implementing interface to RabbitMQ from `accounts` and `messages` services.